Dorna Moini

 Lecturer in Law

-Documate was born out of necessity in the legal aid community.
+Gavel was born out of necessity in the legal aid community.
 Moini and her co-founder first helped nonprofits and pro bono attorneys at law firms build client-facing workflows for domestic violence survivors, asylum applicants and low-income tenants.
 They quickly realized that the software could be used by anyone in the legal community to help them build legal apps without learning how to code.

-Prior to starting Documate, Moini was an associate at Sidley Austin, where she litigated retaliation and trade secret cases.
+Prior to starting Gavel, Moini was an associate at Sidley Austin, where she litigated retaliation and trade secret cases.
 Moini holds a BA in economics from NYU, magna cum laude, and a JD from the USC Gould School of Law where she was an editor on the Southern California Review of Law and Social Justice.

 Moini was named to the Fastcase 50 list and chosen as a “Legal Rebel” by the American Bar Association for her work in using technology to improve access to legal services.